universal-ctags/ctags/docs/man/ctags.1.rst

 ``--input-encoding=encoding``
 	Specifies the encoding of the input files.
-	If this option is specified, Universal-ctags converts the input from this encoding to the encoding specified by ``--output-encoding=encoding``.
+	If this option is specified, Universal Ctags converts the input from this encoding to the encoding specified by ``--output-encoding=encoding``.

 ``--input-encoding-<LANG>=encoding``